vidyar/shippabledocs1/sources/config.rst

     - ISOLATED=true
     - ISOLATED=false

-The above example will fire 36 different builds for each psu.
+The above example will fire 36 different builds for each push.
 Whoa!
-Need more Minions?
+Need more minions?